ramesaliyev/hello-erlang/README.md

 -> ** exception error: bad argument in an arithmetic expression
 ```

-The correct ordering of each element in a comparison is the following: <br>
+the correct ordering of each element in a comparison is the following: <br>
 `number` **<** `atom` **<** `reference` **<** `fun` **<** `port` **<** `pid` **<** `tuple` **<** `list` **<** `bit string`

 this is why you can compare anything with anything.